SpaceX says it has a customer for its flight around the moon

 Those plans were pushed back in June, according to the Wall Street Journal.

-Musk has said he created the company with the goal of aiding in a “Red Planet Settlement,” a self-sustaining presence of human civilization on Mars.
-The company, founded in 2002, places a heavy focus on enabling the private citizens to transport to and live on other planets outside of Earth.
+Musk has said he created the company with the goal of aiding in the creation of a self-sustaining presence of human civilization on Mars.
+The company, founded in 2002, places a heavy focus on enabling private citizens to transport to and live on other planets outside of Earth.

 The Associated Press contributed reporting.